Mystery (band): Formation and first three albums (1986-1999)

 In 1986 while working at Studio Illusion as a sound engineer, Michel St-Père founded Mystery with keyboardist Sylvain Desharnais.
 The band was originally named Century, but was renamed to Mystery at the suggestion of Desharnais' girlfriend when it was discovered there was a band in France already called Century.
 It took several years for a stable lineup to form, but by 1990 a lineup formed featuring St-Père on guitars, along with Stéphane Perreault on drums, Raymond Savoie on vocals, and Benoît Dupuis on keyboards.
 In 1991 the band began recording their first EP.
 Richard Addison joined the band in 1991 on bass and Gary Savoie, Raymond's brother, became the lead singer in winter of that year.
-Mystery released their debut EP in March 1992 with both Raymond and Gary on vocals.
+Mystery released their debut EP in May 1992 with both Raymond and Gary on vocals.

 Perreault was taken ill with a crippling illness in 1991 which led to a hiatus until autumn of 1993, at which point the band regrouped.
-Recording started on the band's first full-length album Theatre of the Mind in winter of 1994.
+Recording started on the band's first full-length album Theatre of the Mind in late 1994.
 After finishing his parts for the album, Addison left the band and was replaced by Patrick Bourque, who had played bass on "Rythmizomena" on Theatre of the Mind.
 Michel Painchaud also joined the band on saxophone and acoustic guitar.
 In 1995, the band was reduced to four members when Dupuis and Painchaud left.
 To help promote the new album's release in 1996, St-Père created his own record label, Unicorn Digital, on which all of Mystery's recordings from this point onward would be released.
 With the release of Theatre of the Mind the band was able to reach a wider audience outside of their home in Canada.

-During the recording of the band's second album, Destiny?, Perreault left and was replaced by Steve Gagné who was introduced to the band by studio sound engineer Gilles Peltier.
+Recording started on the band's second album Destiny? in October 1996, shortly after which Perreault left and was replaced by Steve Gagné who was introduced to the band by studio sound engineer Gilles Peltier.
 Destiny? was released in May 1998 and licensed to French record label Musea.
 After the release of Destiny?
 Anne Charbonneau joined the band as keyboardist and the band played concerts with music from the album.
 By the time it came to start work on the band's next album in 1999, singer Gary Savoie left due to musical differences.